 Not a light book to read:

 If you are seeking an entertaining fiction, this book is not for you.
 It is a book that is so full of thought that for those who love it, it will reveal a new meaning in every repeated reading.
-It is less a novel and more like a discourse about its time.
-It is a journey of a young man struggling through dreams, changing philosophies and disillusionment.
-It ends in an insight and a half formed resolution, but not at a destination.
+It is less a novel and more like discourse about its time.
+It is a journey of a young man struggling through dreams, changing philosophies, and disillusionment.
+It ends in an insight and a half-formed resolution, but not at a destination.
 Even when the book ends, you feel that the destination of the hero is still far away, and doubtful.